tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-save-game-format.md

 * 34: KO, Kondition (German: KO, Kondition)

 35
 : Magic level.
-Maximum level of spells user can cast.
+Maximum level of spells user can learn.
 : Set to 00 for non-spellcasters.

 36-43